 If you don't want to go through the extra steps above, then look for baby eggplant or Japanese eggplant.
 Both have a thinner skin and are naturally less bitter.

-Best Ways to Personalize this Vegetarian Roasted Eggplant and Quinoa Salad
+Best Ways to Personalize this Eggplant Salad

 - If quinoa isn't your favorite grain, you could swap in brown rice, farro, barley, or couscous.
 You could also use cauliflower rice for a low carb option.
 This also makes an amazing pasta salad.